How To Spend, Save, and Invest In Alignment With Your Values

 Spending Money in Alignment with Your Values

-In this blog, you’ll learn the importance of spending, saving, and investing in line with our values.
-Most budgeting or spending plans focus on how to cut spending without taking into account the importance of whether or not what we are cutting is something of value to us.
+Most budgeting or spending plans focus on how to cut spending without considering the importance of whether or not what we are cutting is something of value to us.
 When we spend in alignment with our values, it helps us to feel more balanced in our financial relationship.
 Spending in alignment with our values can lift those uncomfortable feelings associated with our money.
 In this post, I’ll provide examples of spending, saving, and investing in alignment with your values, and will also include a money affirmation that you can try out on your own.

 Money is Emotional

-If you’re here, you know I practice financial therapy because my belief is that money is about 80% emotional, and about 20% about math or numbers.
+I’m a financial therapist because money is about 80% emotional and about 20% about math or numbers.
 The more we align our lives with our values, the better we feel.
 This concept directly applies to our money.
-In my financial therapy work, I often hear things like money is "tacky" "gross," or "greedy."
-I hear things about people feeling powerless over their spending, feeling overwhelmed by it, or not knowing how to use their money in a way that feels good for them.
+In my financial therapy work, I often hear things like money is "tacky," "gross," or "greedy."
+I hear things about people feeling powerless over spending, overwhelmed by it, or not knowing how to use their money in a way that feels good for them.

 Values Aren’t Things